Poujhit/Chatvy/relay-peer/README.md

-# Relay Peer Sever
+# Relay Peer Server

-This is a relay peer for gun.js.
+This is a relay peer server for gun.js.